ionic-team/ionic-framework/core/src/utils/test/playwright/docs/best-practices.md

 <h2 id="practice-test-computed">Avoid tests that compare computed values</h2>

 All browsers render web content in slightly different manners.
-Instead of testing computed values, screenshots are a great way to ensure that elements are being rendered in a consistent manner across browsers.
+Instead of testing computed values such as exact pixel values, screenshots are a great way to ensure that elements are being rendered in a consistent manner across browsers.

 <h2 id="practice-positive-negative">Test for positive and negative cases</h2>